LOOK: C. F. John (Indian, 1960–), Gathering Fragments 1, 2009. Mixed media on banana fiber sheets on canvas, 12 × 12 in.

 C. F. John is an internationally exhibited, award-winning artist and social activist based in Bangalore, India.
 I learned about him from my friend Jyoti Sahi [previously], whose art ashram John lived at from 1984 to 1986.
 He works in oils, mixed media, and installation and has even designed a few architectural spaces.
 Spirituality and ecology are important in his practice.

 The featured artwork here is from John’s Gathering Fragments series.
 To me it’s evocative of an emptying of self and the desire to be filled with God—a characteristic Lenten posture.
-The woman in the collage holds out her bowl with a readiness to receive.
+The woman holds out her bowl with a readiness to receive.

 To explore more of C. F. John’s art, visit https://cfjohn.com/.

 LISTEN: Chorus from “Fill My Cup, Lord” by Richard Blanchard, 1959 | Performed by CeCe Winans, on Alabaster Box, 1999

 I lift it up, Lord;

 Come and quench this thirsting of my soul.